Oscar M. Fritz: Biography

 Born in Milwaukee, Wisconsin, to German American immigrants Theodore Fritz and Dora Fritz (née Glatz).
 During his childhood, his father served four years (1887–1891) in the Wisconsin State Senate, representing part of the city of Milwaukee as a member of the socialist Peoples' Party.

 Fritz was educated in Milwaukee Public Schools and studied law through the Milwaukee Law School, a student-owned cooperative which provided night school law classes from volunteer instructors.
 He went on to attend the University of Wisconsin Law School in Madison, Wisconsin, where he graduated in 1901.

 From 1901 through 1912, Fritz practiced law in Milwaukee in partnership with Theodore Kronshage, Francis E. McGovern, Guy D. Goff, Walter D. Corrigan, and Timothy J. Hannan.
 In June 1912, Fritz was appointed Wisconsin circuit court judge by his former law partner, Governor Francis McGovern, to fill the vacancy caused by the death of Judge Warren D. Tarrant.
-His appointment was confirmed by election the following spring, and he was elected to a full term in 1917.
-He was subsequently re-elected in 1923 and 1929.
+He retained the seat in a special election held the following spring, and he was elected to a full term in 1917.
+He was subsequently re-elected in 1923 and in 1929.

 In May 1929, just after his circuit court re-election, Judge Fritz was appointed to the Wisconsin Supreme Court by Governor Walter J. Kohler.
 He was elected to a full term in 1934, and was subsequently re-elected in 1944.
 In 1950, with the retirement of Chief Justice Marvin B. Rosenberry, he became the most-senior serving member of the high court, and thus became the 14th chief justice.
 In 1953, Justice Fritz announced he would not run for another term in 1954.
 Later that year, he announced he would resign effective January 1, 1954, with a full year left before the end of his term.

 Judge Fritz was hospitalized in Milwaukee after a stroke and died there on October 5, 1957.